 American Industrial Hygiene Association (AIHA)

 Founded in 1939, AIHA is a nonprofit organization devoted to achieving and maintaining the highest professional standards for its members.
 More than half of 10,000 members are certified industrial hygienists (CIHs), and many hold other professional designations.
 AIHA administers comprehensive education programs that keep occupational and environmental health and safety (OEHS) professionals current in the field of industrial hygiene.
+AIHA is one of the largest international associations serving OEHS professionals practicing industrial hygiene and is a resource for those in large corporations, small businesses and who work independently as consultants.

 Human Factors and Ergonomic Society (HFES)